 In this episode, Eric Mack is joined by GTD creator David Allen and GTD coach Kelly Forrister, a powerhouse trio of productivity knowledge.
 They're discussing the ins and outs of personal reference systems and how you can create an outstanding system in Lotus Notes.

-Do you have a trusted system where you can park all that non-actionable reference information that comes your way?
+Ask yourself: Do you have a trusted system where you can park all that non-actionable reference information that comes your way?
 Or is your desk, your office, or even your house a personal information landfill?
-Tune in

 Posted by Ryan Heathers